mt-evan/Space-Breakers/Action Items.md

 Musts:

-* make walls look good
+* when power ups are active, some graphic should indicate that. ( Immunity, the player has a shield)
+* when player respawns, they should be immune for a couple seconds (in a red shield for a couple seconds)
+* when 3 seconds left in player's shield, it turns to red to signal that 3 seconds are left

 * sound effects for when ball hits alien
 * sound effects for when ball hits player
 * sound effects for level cleared or game over
-* when power ups are active, some graphic should indicate that.
-(Freeze, aliens are frozen.
-Immunity, the player has a shield.
-Pierce, the ball has a unique graphic)
-* when player respawns, they should be immune for a couple seconds
-* when 3 seconds left in player's shield, it turns to red to signal that 3 seconds are left

 Wants: